scroll top

 4. Check FreeDentalCare.us or NeedMeds.org for a list of clinics in your state

-There are several websites that maintain a state-by-state listing of dental clinics, including:
+There are websites that maintain a state-by-state listing of dental clinics, including:

 Some dental schools offer free or cheap dental care to give students real-world experience in their field of study.